nextflow-io/nf-co2footprint/docs/usage/configuration.md

 ## General usage
 To test if the plugin works on your system please follow the quick start guide ([Quick Start](https://nextflow-io.github.io/nf-co2footprint/#quick-start)) on a small pipeline like [nextflow-io/hello](https://github.com/nextflow-io/hello).

-If the plugin works and a html report is being produced you can start making the output meaningful for your specific run, by using a customized configuration file.
-The configuration file could look something like this:
+You can adjust the nf-co2footprint plugin parameters in your config file as follows:

 ```groovy title="nextflow.config"
 plugins {